AminNasiri63/LLM/README.md

 ---

 # 📝 RAGLangChain.ipynb
 * This Jupyter Notebook demonstrates a complete **Retrieval-Augmented Generation (RAG)** pipeline built with **LangChain**.
-It's specifically configured to answer questions in Persian based on the content of a provided PDF document.
+It's specifically configured to answer questions in Persian based on the content of a provided PDF document (Sample.pdf).

 ---